 Foreign nationals wishing to settle in Ireland for professional purposes can apply for a green card at the Department of Enterprise, Trade and Employment, provided that they have a work contract or a valid job offer beforehand.

 The green card, issued for an initial period of 2 years, legally allows its holder to work in Ireland for a bona-fide company registered for trading in Ireland.
 The green card also allows family entry and settlement.
 Beyond the initial period of two years, the green card is renewable indefinitely.
 In order to apply for a green card, your expected annual salary must exceed € 60,000 (excluding bonuses).
 If your expected annual salary is between € 30,000 and € 59,999, you may still get a green card if your profession is indexed in the eligible professions list.
-The eligible professions list is available in Annex A of the PDF issued by the Department of Enterprise, Trade and Employment at http://www.entemp.ie/.
+Find more information on the Department of Jobs, Enterprise and Innovation website.

 Both the employer and the foreign worker can initiate the green card application procedure by completing the requested form (downloadable on the Department of Enterprise, Trade and Employment website) accompanied with the description of the job offer, date of entry into employment, annual salary etc. Information about the foreign worker is also needed: qualifications and experience, credentials and all necessary supporting documents.
 Fees of € 1,000 apply for the green card application.